floriandotpy/copilot/README.md

 ## Starter package

 This is the bare bone package to start from scratch and get you interested.
 Don't hesitate to provide feedback - help making Copilot more awesome.

+## Requirements

+Please don't get shocked:

+- PHP 5.4+

+Don't look any further.
+That's it.

 ## Copyright